Let’s take a personal tour through the entire print handwriting curriculum that will spark your child’s interest!

 Peaking Interest in Penmanship Through Drawing Activities

-Over the next three weeks, students ease into tracing strokes along with continuing stroke exercises.
-The picture below shows the very first tracing lesson of the handwriting stroke, “Ding“.
-The student calls out “Ding” each time they trace the stroke on that page.
+Over the next two weeks, students ease into tracing strokes along with continuing stroke exercises.
+The picture below shows the very first tracing lesson of the handwriting stroke Ding.
+The student calls out Ding each time they trace the stroke on that page.

 Once two new strokes are learned, students review with a drawing activity.
-This is where students trace a picture of shapes and objects to recap using the letter strokes previously introduced.
+This is where students trace a picture of shapes and objects to review the letter strokes previously introduced.
+Through these activities, children discover that combining handwriting strokes create characters and shapes.

-There are a total of 3 drawing activities (reviews) for lessons A, B, and C. The picture below shows the review of letter strokes from Lesson B.1.
+There are a total of three drawing activities.
+The picture below shows the last two reviews of the letter strokes.

-When all the strokes have been mastered and memorized, students then move on to learn the stroke combinations that form each letter.
-This is where calling out stroke names become increasingly beneficial.
+When students have mastered and memorized all letters, they move on to learn the stroke combinations that form each letter.
+This is where students calling out stroke names become increasingly beneficial.

 As they call out the stroke names, they will begin to see a pattern of stroke combinations specific to each letter.
 This will guide them through each letter formation, helping the students memorize the order and path of each letter, ensuring mastery.